RavenousLegs

 The kid walks through the fields to go to her school in Bir, Himachal Pradesh

-The girls here didn't shy away from greeting me with "Good evening" or "Hello" whenever we crossed our paths.
+The girls here were so friendly, they greeted me with “Good evening” or “Hello” every time we met!

 Young girls in Bir, Himachal Pradesh